LeoYuanjieLi/translateAussie/README.md

 ## Google Translate API Key

 This extension requires a Google Translate API key to function.
-You can obtain one from the [Google Cloud Platform Console](https://console.cloud.google.com/).
+You can obtain one from the Google Cloud Platform Console.
+The key is stored locally and securely using `chrome.storage`.
 > [!WARNING]
 > **Security Notice:** Exposing an API key in a browser extension can be risky, as other extensions could potentially access it.
 To mitigate this risk, create an API key that follows the principle of least privilege.
 For example, restrict the key to only allow access to the Google Translate API and nothing else.
 It is also crucial to monitor the key's usage regularly for any suspicious activity.
 Use at your own risk.